-Under 1 Month 1 month to less than 6 months 6 months to less than 12 months 12 months to 60 months 3.3% 9.6% 15.6% 71.5%
+Under 1 Month 1 month to less than 6 months 6 months to less than 12 months 12 months to 60 months 12.6% 11.9% 10.5% 65.0%

-(4) Reserves for Claims-City Health Plan, Blue Shield Health Plan and Delta Dental Plan
+(4) Reserves for Claims-City Health Plan, Blue Shield Health Plan, and Delta Dental Plan

 Reserves for claims, which have been actuarially determined, represent estimates of claims reported and in process of payment, and estimates of claims incurred but not yet reported.
 Reserves for medical claims are based on actual claim lag reports and historical payment patterns.
 The net position of the Trust is available to be used as directed by the Health Service Board and may be used to minimize the impact of possible future adverse experience.
-Management believes that the reserves are adequate to cover the ultimate cost of all claims incurred but unpaid at year end.
+Management believes that the actuarially determined reserves are adequate to cover the ultimate cost of all claims incurred but unpaid at year end.

 The City Health Plan and the hospital and pharmacy services under the Blue Shield Health Plan, are self-funded plans.
-For Medicare eligible retirees in City Health Plan the Employer Group Waiver Plan (EGWP) through CMS is a managed care plan providing pharmacy and therefore fully insured.
-Should deductions from net position of the City Health Plan and Blue Shield Health Plan program exceed related additions to net position and reserves, the System would be required to seek additional funds from members.
+For Medicare eligible retirees in City Health Plan the Employer Group Waiver Plan (EGWP) through the Centers for Medicare and Medicaid Services is a managed care plan providing pharmacy and therefore is fully insured.
+Should deductions from the net position of the City Health Plan and Blue Shield Health Plan program exceed related additions to net position and reserves, the System would be required to seek additional funds from members.
 The City, San Francisco Unified School District, San Francisco Community College District, and the San Francisco Superior Court are not legally obligated to provide additional funds under these circumstances.